The University of North Carolina at Greensboro is a public, coeducational, doctoral-granting, residential university chartered in 1891.

 - Undergraduates choose from more than 100 majors and concentrations.

-- Graduate students choose from more than 100 master's and doctoral programs.
+- Graduate students choose from 72 master’s degree programs and 27 doctoral programs.

-- More than 1,000 faculty teach at all levels (freshman through graduate).
+- Approximately 1,000 faculty members teach at all levels (freshman through graduate).

 - Student-to-faculty ratio is 17:1.
 Average class size is 25 students.